-For hundreds of year, the buried gem of Jordan was unknown to the West, it was only until a European traveller disguised himself as a Bedouin, and secretly infiltrated the city, that this mystery was revealed to the world.
+Thousands of years ago, between 400BCE and 106CE, the now-abandoned red-rose city was thriving as a trading centre and the capital of the glorious Nabateans empire.
+For hundreds of years, the buried gem of Jordan was unknown to the West, until a European traveller disguised himself as a Bedouin and secretly infiltrated the city, and revealed its mystery to the world.

-The Nabateans inhabited Petra since 312 B.C., long before the emergence of the Roman empire.
-At that time, the Nabateans controlled the trading trail stretched from the West Bank to Jordan to the northern border of the Arabian peninsula, occupying the largest part of the Levantine area, and leaving behind a systemic technologies of transport and irrigation so ahead of their time that they still could be seen in full function today.
+The Nabateans inhabited Petra since 312BCE, long before the emergence of the Roman empire.
+At that time, the Nabateans controlled the trading route which stretched from the West Bank to Jordan and onwards to the northern border of the Arabian peninsula.
+They occupied the largest part of the Levant, and left behind transport and irrigation technologies that can still be seen in full function today.

 Petra stood tall as the most successful crossroad of trail; camel caravans loaded with spices and textiles would pass through to the most distant regions of the Levant and back.

 The decay of the red-rose city started as Byzantine rule grew stronger, reaching its nadir as the Roman Empire ended Nabatean independence in the 2nd century.
 Petra was mostly abandoned by the 7th century.